 This recipe is perfect for removing tough mildew and algae.
 You need:

-Add the ingredients to a bucket, and stir them.
+Add the ingredients to a bucket and stir them.
 When correctly mixed, pour the mixture on the deck.
 Let it stay there for half an hour to let the ingredients do their work.
 You can then use your pressure washer to clean the deck.
-Ensure that you use a low PSI and go with the grain of the wood.
+Ensure that you use a low PSI and go with the wood grain.

 ● Homemade Organic Deck Cleaner